Genivia/ugrep/README.md

 ------------------

 - Skip hidden files and directories, e.g. dot files and Windows hidden files.
-  Skipping dot files can already be done with `--exclude-dir='*.*'` and `--exclude='*/.*'`.
+  However, skipping dot files and directories can already be done with `--exclude='.*'` and `--exclude-dir='.*'`, respectively.
+Windows hidden files are defined by their attributes returned by GetFileAttributesA.
-- Check `.ignore` files for files to ignore.
-This is pretty much the same as a form of `--exclude-from`, like GNU grep `--include-from` but to exclude files instead of including them.
-The specified `.ignore` glob file may contain `#`-comments and empty lines that should be skipped.
 - Pattern `^$` does not match empty lines, because RE/flex `find()` does not permit empty matches.
 This can be fixed in RE/flex, but requires some work and testing to avoid infinite `find()` loops on an empty match that does not